abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 were influenced not only by the "best" solution, but also by parts I had available, knowledge already in my brain, etc.

 So, to start with, what do I want to measure?
 In my case, I want to eventually build a system which can water my indoor and outdoor plants during my vacation.
-So I will eventually also have to control pumps, valves etc based on the measurements taken.
-But this comes much later, First, lets measure the following:
+So I will also have to control pumps, valves etc. based on the measurements taken.
+But this comes much later, first lets measure the following:

 - air temperature
 - air humidity